 Name of person filing protest:

 Phone No. Email:

 What action or decision are you protesting?

 What is the reason for your protest?

 What rule or rules are applicable?

-This protest will be decided by a Juny appointed by the Match
+This protest will be decided by a Jury appointed by the Match Director.

-Director.
 Jury decisions may be appealed to the CMP

-COMPLAINT AND PROTEST PROCEDURES CMP SMALLBORE RIFLE COMPETITIONS
+COMPLAINT AND PROTEST PROCEDURES CMP AIR RIFLE & AIR PISTOL COMPETITIONS

-PROCEDURAL STEPS Reason for Complaint or Protest Time Limit Rule Hearing and Decision By: Fee COMPLAINT Disagreement with competition conditions or a Match Official's decision None 9.2.2 Any Match Official None VERBAL PROTEST Complaint was not resolved.
-30 minutes after incident 9.2.3 2 Match Officials None WRITTEN PROTEST For NM protests, see below Competitor was not satisfied with Match Officials' decision; protest must be submitted in writing (if possible, use the Protest Form).
-30 minutes after Match Officials' decision 9.2.4 and 9.3 3-person Jury appointed by Match Director At National Matches, the NM Protest Committee makes a final decision, which is not subject to appeal. \$20.00 APPEAL TO CMP The Competitor or Match Officials may appeal a Jury decision to a CMP Protest Committee, except that a NM Protest Committee decision is not subject to appeal.
-72 hours after Jury decision 9.4 CMP Protest Committee: decisions are not subject to appeal.
+PROCEDURAL STEPS Reason for Complaint or Protest Time Limit Rule Hearing and Decision By: Fee COMPLAINT Disagreement with competition conditions or a Match Official's decision None 9.4.1 Any Match Official None VERBAL PROTEST Complaint was not resolved.
+30 minutes after incident 9.4.2 2 Match Officials None WRITTEN PROTEST For NM protests, see below Competitor was not satisfied with Match Officials' decision; protest must be submitted in writing (if possible, use the Protest Form).
+30 minutes after Match Officials' decision 9.4.3 and 9.5 3-person Jury appointed by Match Director At National Matches, the NM Protest Committee makes a final decision, which is not subject to appeal. \$20.00 APPEAL TO CMP The Competitor or Match Officials may appeal a Jury decision to a CMP Protest Committee, except that a NM Protest Committee decision is not subject to appeal.
+72 hours after Jury decision 9.6 CMP Protest Committee: decisions are not subject to appeal.
 None

-Match Officials who may decide Verbal Protests are the Match Director, Range Officers, Statistical Officers and, if EST are used, also the Technical Officer (Rule 8.2.3).
+Match Officials who may decide protests are the Match Director, Range Officers, Statistical Officers and, if EST are used, also the Technical Officer (Rule 4.0).

-CMP SCORE CHALLENGE PROCEDURES (Smallbore Rifle Rules)
+CMP SCORE CHALLENGE PROCEDURES